-Join us for Preconference Workshops on October 23 & 24, 2013 and Main Conference on October 24-27, 2013 in Lake Buena Vista, Florida (Orlando area) for the 28th Annual Clinical Symposium on Advances in Skin & Wound Care: The Conference for Prevention and Healing.
+Join us for the 30th Anniversary Clinical Symposium on Advances in Skin & Wound Care: The Conference for Prevention and Healing on September 18-21, 2015 at the Hyatt REgency New Orleans in New Orleans, LA.
 The conference is produced by Wolters Kluwer Health/Lippincott Williams & Wilkins, publisher of Advances in Skin & Wound Care.

 The conference will meet the continuing-education needs of multidisciplinary skin and wound care practitioners, from novice to expert, by providing a forum for educational sessions and interactive workshops that offer comprehensive wound management strategies.